cslotboom/planesections/doc/readthedocs/source/rst/diagram.rst

 Diagram
 =======

-These classes are used to plot representations of the beam.
+The diagram class is used to plot representations of the beam.
+These output plots will include labels, loads, and support fixities.

 #. :doc:`diagram-plotBeamDiagram`
 #. :doc:`diagram-beamPlotter`